YangletLiu/Fingerprint_Indoor_Localization_Tensor_GAN/README.md

 # Fingerprint_Indoor_Localization_Tensor_GAN

-  X.-Y. Liu, X. Wang.
-Real-time indoor localization for smartphones using tensor-generative adversarial nets.
-IEEE Transactions on Neural Networks and Learning Systems, 2020.
+  This repository contains the MATLAB code for the paper Real-time indoor localization for smartphones using tensor-generative adversarial nets.
+IEEE Transactions on Neural Networks and Learning Systems, 2020, X.-Y. Liu, X. Wang.

 # Datasets: